albesianor/Asian-options-hedging/README.md

 We implement a geometric Asian option pricing function in [Notebook 3](03_asian_options.ipynb).

-Arithmetic options, on the other side, have no closed-form pricing formulas, and so we need to resort to Monte-Carlo methods for pricing them.
+Arithmetic options, on the other side, have no closed-form pricing formulas, and so we resort to Monte-Carlo methods for pricing them.
 The pricing of arithmetic Asian options is also implemented in [Notebook 3](03_asian_options.ipynb).

 ### Simulation accuracy
 By comparing the analytic and Monte-Carlo option pricing of geometric options, we conclude that a decent balance between computational speed and accuracy is achieved between 10,000 and 100,000 simulations.
 We use the latter when possible, and resort to small multiples of the former when necessary.